Must-See Cultural Sites in NYC

 Photo by Sarah Fields on Adobe Stock

-Popular with theatergoers in Manhattan is Shakespeare in the Park.
+Shakespeare in the Park is popular with theatergoers in Manhattan.
 Each summer, Shakespearean productions and one play adapted from Shakespeare are presented at the open-air Delacorte Theater.
 “Into the Woods” and Disney’s “Hercules” debuted at the theater.
 Productions are free of charge, and each theatergoer may get two tickets.

 Immerse Yourself in the Holiday Season